MaxPiLab/handson-iot-raspberrypi/doc/introducttion_to_rpi.md

 Other than being a PC, it also has a **set of 40 Pins**, which can be controlled using code, and those can be used to control external components (motors, lights, switched, etc.).

-It will not run your normal Operating Systems.
-There are specific Operating Systems which are specifically meant for the Pi.It comes in two models: Model A & Model B.
+It will not run normal Operating Systems.
+There are specific Operating Systems which are specifically meant for the Pi.It comes in two models: **Model A & Model B**.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/35935951/36800154-c5907c34-1cd4-11e8-98cc-02c1f0960616.jpg">